Florence bringing 'catastrophic' flooding, mudslides as rivers rise in Carolinas

 About 70 miles (115 kilometers) away from the coast, residents near the Lumber River stepped from their homes directly into boats floating in their front yards; river forecasts showed the scene could be repeated in towns as far as 250 miles inland as waters rise for days.

-Downgraded to a tropical depression overnight, Florence was still massive.
-Radar showed parts of the sprawling storm over six states, with North and South Carolina in the bull's-eye.
+Downgraded overnight to a tropical depression, Florence was still massive.
+But with radar showing parts of the storm over six Southeastern states and flood worries spreading into southern Virginia and West Virginia, North and South Carolina were still in the bull's-eye.

-Meanwhile, half way around the world, Typhoon Mangkhut barreled into southern China on Sunday after lashing the Philippines with strong winds and heavy rain that left dozens dead.
+Half way around the world, meanwhile, Typhoon Mangkhut barreled into southern China on Sunday after lashing the Philippines with strong winds and heavy rain that left dozens dead.
 More than 2.4 million people were evacuated from China's southern Guangdong province ahead of the massive typhoon, the strongest to hit the region in nearly two decades.

 In North Carolina, fears of what could be the worst flooding in the state's history led officials to order tens of thousands to evacuate, though it wasn't clear how many had fled or even could.
 The head of the Federal Emergency Management Agency, Brock Long, said officials were focused on finding people and rescuing them.